ahmedmagds/Microbial-Genomics-Journey-Workshop-2023/Problem_Set5.md

 * Go to assembly page on NCBI.
 How many assembled genomes are available for S. aureus on GenBank and RefSeq?
 * Go to the genome page of S. aureus and then press on Genome Assembly and Annotation report and then search for strain N315.
 Press on the accession number NC_002745.2.
 Now let's try to download a fasta file.
 Press on send to and then select file and then select fasta.
 This should download the fasta file.
 Do the same step but for strain Newman (NC_009641.1).
 * Move these two files to MGJW
 * Make a nucleotide blast database of both files.
-Check the name of the files and then concatenate them similar to the command below.
+Check the name of the files and then concatenate them similar to the commands below.
+You will need to modify these commands based on the files' names.
 ```
 conda activate blast
 cat genome3.faa genome4.fasta > genomes_3_4_combined.fasta